 Notes: The panels show the coefficients on specialization for different groups of displaced workers.
 The first row shows it for separation from the first job, and the second for wages on re-employment.
 Specifications control for age, gender, year as well as the log wage at the last job.
-Older workers: above age 40 (except for AT: 35).
+Older workers: above age 40.
 All other criteria cut the sample at the mean and correspond to the job before separation.

-younger, less experienced workers, as well as workers with high cognitive and interpersonal skills and low manual skills.
+sonal skills and low manual skills.
 This implies that the most skilled workers benefit the most from the positive aspects, implying stronger complementarity gains for this group of workers.

-Putting together the impact of specialization on our three labor market outcomes provides support for the mechanisms by which specialization impacts workers.
+These three findings on the effects of specialization support the suggested mechanisms by which specialization influences workers.
 The results suggest that workers with more specialized skills face lower job finding rates but enjoy increased match quality upon job matching as indicated here by higher wages and lower separation rates upon re-employment.
 The heterogeneity analysis implies that less skilled workers suffer the largest negative aspects of specialization and benefit the least from the positive aspects, while the opposite is true for the more skilled workers.
 Based on the analysis in our production function framework, this suggests a difference between these worker groups in the relative strength of the mismatch penalty and of complementarity gains.
 Specifically these findings suggest that the mismatch penalty is relatively stronger for lower skilled workers, while complementarity gains are relatively stronger for higher skilled workers.
 These differences in the mismatch penalty can be interpreted as a lesser penalty for individuals with skills exceeding the job requirements and a greater penalty for those with skills falling short of the requirements.
 The increased complementarity gains for highly skilled workers may arise from disparities across different skill dimensions.
 For example, there could be a more significant advantage in having high cognitive skills in jobs that demand such skills, as opposed to the advantage of having high manual skills in jobs requiring manual dexterity.